UC-MACSS/persp-analysis/assignments/collaboration.md

 ## Submission format

-* Submit the Kaggle portion of the assignment as a markdown file (`.md`) for part II and the script/plot/dataset for part III.
+* Submit the Kaggle portion of the assignment as a Markdown document (`.md`) for part II and the script/plot/dataset for part III.
-* Submit the journal improvement portion of the assignment as a markdown file (`.md`).
+* Submit the journal improvement portion of the assignment as a Markdown document (`.md`).
 * Submit your Amazon MTurk portion of the assignment by saving your screenshots in the assignment folder.

-### Submission deadline
+## Submission deadline

 TBD